robojumper/robojumper.github.io/content/too-real/dispatch.md

 ```

 If we remember anything from last week's blog post, it's that arrays store their elements on a separate allocation.
-By adding an element while holding a pointer to another element, the array would re-allocated and we could access freed memory
+By adding an element while holding a pointer to another element, the array would re-allocate and we could access freed memory
 in the line commented with ⚡:

 ![use-after-free visualization](/img/dispatch/realloc-out.png)